+Georg-August-Universität Göttingen 13 C

+Module M.MtL.1104: Lab Rotation I

+Learning outcome, core skills: Workload:

+1

-Georg-August-Universität Göttingen 13 C Module M.MtL.1104: Lab Rotation I Learning outcome, core skills: Workload: By working under supervision of a PhD student on a current scientific research project, Attendance time: students will be familiarized with an advanced topic in the field of Biophysics/Physics 0 h of Complex Systems.
-They will learn to successfully perform a sub-task within a larger Self-study time: research project and finally present the results to a professional audience.
-390 h good scientific practice.
+By working under supervision of a PhD student on a current scientific research project, Attendance time:

+research project and finally present the results to a professional audience.

-Students will be able to organize, conduct, evaluate and present small, manageable projects in the field of Biophysics/Physics of Complex Systems, obeying the rules of
+Students will be able to organize, conduct, evaluate and present small, manageable projects in the field of Biophysics/Physics of Complex Systems, obeying the rules of good scientific practice.